-The LPV systems framework \cite[]{To10} has the potential of describing nonlinear and time-varying behaviors using a linear dynamic structure, which depends on a so-called scheduling variable associated with some measurable exogenous, or endogenous signals of the system.
-The scheduling signal affects the operating point of the system and can be used to schedule online controllers designed for the system based on linear optimal approaches.
-Therefore, LPV controllers have received considerable attention since few decades, e.g., \cite{HoWe15}.
-In this paper we aim to take the first steps towards the aforementioned problems by considering LPV systems framework.

 Most of the aforementioned problems are tackled for LTI systems in recent years \cite{RomerBerberichKohlerAllgower2019, CoulsonLygerosDorfler2019, dePersisTesi2019journal}.
-In the context of behavioral systems theory, \cite{WillemsRapisardaMarkovskyMoor2005} characterize the full behavior of a data-generating LTI system (when focusing on trajectories of a certain length) purely based on measured Input-Output (I/O) data and the condition that the input is persistently exciting.
+In the context of behavioral systems theory, \cite{WillemsRapisardaMarkovskyMoor2005} characterize the full behavior of a data-generating LTI system (when focusing on trajectories of a certain length) purely based on measured Input-Output (IO) data and the condition that the input is persistently exciting.
 Based on this persistently excitation condition of the data, a new generation of algorithms for data-driven control have been developed, e.g. \cite{MaRa08}.
 This principle has been successfully fused with data-driven predictive control in \cite{CoulsonLygerosDorfler2019}.
 Furthermore, the problem of data-driven simulation, i.e., simulation based on only input-output data, has been extended in \cite{BerberichAllgower2020} into certain classes of nonlinear systems where linearity plays an important role, i.e. special cases of Hammerstein and Wiener systems.
 Moreover, a method for verifying dissipativity properties of a system from input-output data-trajectories has been introduced in \cite{RomerBerberichKohlerAllgower2019}, which can be a basis for establishing stability and performance guarantees in such data-driven framework.
 In this regard, \cite{dePersisTesi2019journal, DePersisTesi2019} have studied related connections to the classic Lyapunov stability, which allows Linear Matrix Inequalities for designing state-feedback controllers.
 Considering noisy data has also been addressed in several of the aforementioned references.
-However, the predominant feature of most of these approaches is that they deal with LTI systems, which may a significant approximation of several complex systems in practice.
+However, the predominant feature of most of these approaches is that they deal with LTI systems, which may be merely an approximation of the increasingly complex system behaviors in practice.